katarzynaheller/school_tracker/README.md

 Each user (parent/teacher) is added by superuser (no signup option) and can log in on webpage.
 Superuser and teacher (as is_staff member) has own admin view.

 ### Chats app:
+Chats app is designed to send and track messages about a child.
+For security and data protection reasons several restrictions needed to be implemented.
+Parent can access only messages about his child/children.
+Teacher can view messages about children who are assigned to his group.
+Messages play role in complement everyday communication - when something needs to be discussed or mentioned.
+Here parent can also inform about absence or teacher about emergency situation.

+CreateAPIView

+DetailAPIView

+ListAPIView

 ### Schedules app: